WallarooLabs/wally/book/running-wallaroo/wallaroo-command-line-options.md

 If you do not specify the number of `ponythreads`, the process will try to use all available cores.

-Since Machida (used for the Python API) is single-threaded, you must run it with `--ponythreads 1` or the cluster will crash.
+Since Machida (used for the Python API) is single-threaded, you must run it with `--ponythreads 1` or Machida will exit early.

 There are additional performance flags`--ponypinasio` and `--ponynoblock` that can be used as part of a high-performance configuration.
 Documentation on how to configure for best performance is coming soon.